 Herbal Bath Soak for Dry Skin

-Thanks goodness that Spring is here!!!
-It was a really long winter for me and my poor skin suffered big time.
-I have been using this DIY bath soak blend a few times per week and it has really soothed my body.
-I gently dry brush before I soak in the tub and I always use warm (NOT HOT) water for about 30 minutes.
+I've been splashing around in this soothing concoction a few times a week, and my body is singing Hallelujah!
+Here's my pro tip: I give my skin a gentle dry brushing before I plunge into the tub, just like a pre-dip appetizer.
+And remember, we're going for a warm, cozy bath, not a lobster boil, so keep that water warm, not hot, for about 30 minutes.
 I also massage my Super Silky Sunflower & Wild Chamomile Body Oil over my entire body as soon as I get out of the bath.
 You can get the recipe for it HERE.

 This recipe uses dried flowers and herbs from Mountain Rose Herbs.
 I have provided links and information about each herb.
 It is no surprise that I highly recommend Mountain Rose Herbs for just about everything!!
 They really are an amazing company!!!